If you need life insurance, you might as well get the right amount

 If one of you is a stay-at-home partner,

-The survivor needs to consider how their own work situation may change as a result of the stay-at-home partner’s death.
+The survivor needs to consider how their work situation may change due to the stay-at-home partner’s death.

 Will you stop working and stay home to raise the kids?